-This year, London Book Fair’s Market Focus was the Baltic Countries.
-These panels gave audiences the opportunity to hear authors’ experiences writing and growing up under the Soviet regime.
+The LBF Market Focus for 2018 was the Baltic Countries.
+This was an opportunity for audiences to hear authors’ experiences of writing and growing up under the Soviet regime.
 Many related that the connection they felt with their native language sometimes felt more like home than their countries did.

 Krista Kaer gave a talk on the importance of translation in publishing.
 She spoke about her experiences of working in publishing in Estonia, saying it was getting harder to publish original fiction because so many people buy and read English books.
 Despite this, people are still keen to read both the English and Estonian versions of a book because of the complexity of an original English work.
 Krista revealed that towards the end of 1990, there was a huge demand for books that readers could not get under the Soviet regime, resulting in a surge of book sales in Estonia.

-Former Estonian Prime Minister Andrus Ansip, currently Vice President of the European Commission and European Commissioner for the Digital Single Market, talked about European copyright at the Charles Clark Memorial Lecture Ansip talked about how important it was to find a way to modernise copyright law while maintaining protection for authors and maximising access to creativity with today’s copyright laws having been developed before digital platforms existed.
+Former Estonian Prime Minister Andrus Ansip, currently Vice-President of the European Commission and European Commissioner for the Digital Single Market, talked about European copyright at the Charles Clark Memorial Lecture.
+Ansip stressed how important it was to find a way to modernise copyright law while maintaining protection for authors and maximising access to creativity with today’s copyright laws having been developed before digital platforms existed.
 As the internet has become the main channel for copyright-protected material, laws need to reflect new and emerging online uses.
-Ansip discussed how an important aim of copyright reform would be to give publishers and authors the means to better negotiate with digital platforms so that rights holders can be in a stronger and fairer position to be paid when a platform puts their work online.
+Ansip discussed how copyright reform would give publishers and authors the means to negotiate better with digital platforms so that rights holders can be in a stronger and fairer position to be paid when a platform puts their work online.

 Inclusivity, accessibility and diversity

-The Publishers Association arranged Accessible Publishing strategies for success, session which covered the importance of accessible publishing for people with print disabilities.
-Speakers set out their hopes for a future where standard systems for publishing made it as easy as possible to expand the range of accessible books, and understanding the options for accessible was as simple as checking the label, in the same way you can check the allergens on a bar of chocolate.
-DAISY presented their tools including ACE (Accessibility Checker for Epub) and SMART (Simple Manual Accessibility Report Tool) and showed how these could make it possible for content creators and publishers with no expertise in this area, to make their works accessible.
-The speakers urged attendees to see the Inclusive Publishing hub for information.
-The IAF has worked with the Accessible Books Consortium to create the Accessible-eBook-Guidelines-for-Self-Publishing-Authors.
+The Publishers Association session Accessible Publishing Strategies for Success covered the importance of accessible publishing for people with print disabilities.
+Speakers set out their hopes for a future where standard systems for publishing made it as easy as possible to expand the range of accessible books, and understanding the options for accessibility was as simple as checking the label, in the same way you can check the allergens on a bar of chocolate.
+DAISY presented their tools including ACE (Accessibility Checker for Epub) and SMART (Simple Manual Accessibility Report Tool) showing how these could enable content creators and publishers with no expertise in this area, to make their works accessible.
+The speakers urged attendees to visit the Inclusive Publishing hub for information.
+IAF has worked with the Accessible Books Consortium to create the Accessible eBook Guidelines for Self-Publishing Authors.

 The International Board on Books for Young People (IBBY) presented a talk on the importance of writing children’s literature that includes themes of disability and chronic illness.
-Emily Davidson, a young ambassador for the organisation Inclusive Minds, argued that children are willing to read anything and that it seems to be publishers or parents who are worried about children not wanting books about disabilities.
-Speakers stressed that a disability doesn’t have to be the main story; but that the balance between representing the character as just another person in society and recognising their disability was essential.
-It’s also important to ensure disability is written as a spectrum, so that inclusive representation is as well-rounded in books as in society.
+Emily Davidson, a young ambassador for the organisation Inclusive Minds, argued that children are willing to read anything and that it seems to be publishers or parents who are worried about children not wanting to read books about disabilities.
+Speakers stressed that a disability does not have to be the main story; but that the balance between representing the character as just another person in society and recognising their disability was essential.
+It is also important to ensure disability is written as a spectrum, so that inclusive representation is as well-rounded in books as in society.

 Advice for authors